 - Empty paddling pools when they’re not in use.

-Further information is available from The Child Accident Prevention Trust.
+Further information on drowning is available from The Child Accident Prevention Trust.

 MySpira is the world's first augmented reality asthma training game, developed in collaboration with healthcare professionals.